top of page

 Point Reyes National Seashore Trip

 Located only one hour north of San Francisco, this is a vast area of gorgeous protected shorelines, coastal bluffs, and fabulous hikes.
+For example, the Alamere Falls Hike is a great one to do here.

 1. Point Reyes Station is a small town located just outside of Point Reyes National Seashore.
 It makes for a perfect stop to pick up food and it also has cowgirl creamery that is very famous for its cheese.